vackosar/vackosar.github.io/twitter-bullet-points-to-copy-paste.md

 Twitter posting requires summarization and lists are often used in that.
 Bullet points are crucial to create visually appealing lists.
 You can make your list stand out with non-standard bullet points.
-Copy-paste your favorite symbol from below and get bullet points onto you Twitter as well.
+Copy-paste your favorite character from below and get bullet points onto you Twitter as well.

-### Standard Bullet Points
+### Standard Bullet Points Symbols

 • Classic bullet